chromium/chromium/tools/browserbench-webdriver/README.md

 # Automate running browserbench.org benchmarks

-## MotionMark

-The script in `motionmark.py` helps automatically run MotionMark1.2 benchmark in a browser and extract a score out of it.

-The following command line flags are supported:
+The following command line flags are supported for all benchmarks:

 - `-b`': The browser to run the benchmark in.
 The valid options currently are 'chrome' and 'safari'.

 - `-e`: Path to the executable for the driver binary.

-- `-s`: The name of the test suite to run.
-The default is 'MotionMark'.
-The name has to be an exact match (e.g. 'HTML suite', etc.).

 - `-a`: Additional command-line arguments to use when launching the browser.
         Currently supported only for Chrome (i.e. with `-b chrome`).